-IRO has a number of cats, dog, puppies and kittens looking for their forever homes.
+IRO has a number of cats, dogs, puppies, and kittens looking for their forever homes.
 If you are considering adopting an animal, it is important to consider the life-long responsibility this involves and whether or not this is something you can commit to.
 IRO aims to rehome animals in loving, permanent homes so we encourage any potential adopter to think seriously about the adoption process.

 Some points to consider before adopting: